tecnoadictoblog/tecnoadictoblog.github.io/prueba.md

 ---
 layout: page
-title: Titulo Prueba
+title: About
-permalink: /Prueba/
+permalink: /about/
-published: true
 ---

-Some information about you!
+segunda about

 ### Moree Information